nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 - The frequency distribution of the number of events in sampled units of time or space.
 - Poisson distribution tells us the distribution of events per unit of time or space when we sample many such units.
 - It is useful when addressing queuing questions like “How much capacity do we need to be 95% sure of fully processing the internet traffic that arrives on a server in any 5- second period?
-- key parameter in a Poisson distribution is lambda.
+- Key parameter in a Poisson distribution is lambda.
 This is the mean number of events that occurs in a specified interval of time or space.
 - The variance for a Poisson distribution is also lambda.
 - The Poisson distribution is used to describe discrete quantitative data such as counts in which the population size n is large, the probability of an individual event is small, but the expected number of events, n, is moderate (say five or more).
 - Typical examples are the number of deaths in a town from a particular disease per day, or the number of admissions to a particular hospital.
 - Poisson distribution considers following assumptions;

-The success probability for a short span is equal to success probability for a long period of time.
+- The success probability for a short span is equal to success probability for a long period of time.

-The success probability in a duration equals to zero as the duration becomes smaller.
+- The success probability in a duration equals to zero as the duration becomes smaller.

-A successful event can’t impact the result of another successful event
+- A successful event can’t impact the result of another successful event

 **_Exponential distribution_**